 Logical relationships and anchor keys.
 Bronze values differ by source until VibeBI silver conforms them.

-Sample diagram: This entity relationship diagram shows the core logical model; the full generated EDW contains 79 bronze tables across 45 vendor systems with thousands of additional detail tables and lineage branches.
+Sample diagram: This entity relationship diagram shows the core logical model; the full generated EDW contains 79 bronze tables across 46 vendor systems with thousands of additional detail tables and lineage branches.
+Entity instances in V2 carry entity_refs on every emitted event for joinability testing.

 erDiagram